 See more about the Mystery Picnic Options in Auckland here.

-8. Check out Piggy Stardust
+9. Check out Piggy Stardust

 A few artists do these, but my favourite was a guy called Paul Walsh who paints them with animals.
-He also gives his work really cool names like Awkward Seal, Student Kitten – and my favourite Piggy Stardust.
+He also gives his work really cool names like Awkward Seal, Student Kitten, and my favourite, Piggy Stardust.

-For a full map containing all of Auckland’s street art – murals, sculptures and the painted utility boxes visit Outdoor Art NZ who have everything listed.
+For a full map containing all of Auckland’s street art – murals, sculptures and the painted utility boxes, visit Outdoor Art NZ, who have everything listed.

-9. Try a White Lady Burger
+10. Try a White Lady Burger

 Eating from a burger van might sound like one of my less appealing suggestions for unusual things to do in Auckland.
 But trust me, taking a trip to The White Lady will not be a disappointment.
 These burgers are good.

-The White Lady parks on the corner of Commerce Street and Fort Street from 7pm to 4am weekdays, and you’ll find her there 24-7 from Friday night to Sunday morning.
+The White Lady parks on the corner of Commerce Street and Fort Street from 7 pm to 4 am weekdays, and you’ll find her there 24-7 from Friday night to Sunday morning.

-10. Go See The Fishies!
+11. Go See The Fishies!

 If the Swashbucklers stingray isn’t playing ball during your visit, you’re guaranteed to see things of an aquatic nature at the SEA LIFE Kelly Tarlton’s Aquarium.